stelzinga/MF/Management_Framework-Appendix.md

 Reflects Management Function Controlling, and serves as a scribble section for aspects of this Management Function.
 In most cases it just points to [MGT: 04.Controlling], but during the performance of the Management Cycle, ideas, small projects to improve Controlling can be collected here, and later ported to the permanent note or to MSS.
 ________________________________________
 ## Holistic Data Approach
 See [## Data & Info] further below under [# ASSETS].
 ________________________________________
 ## Oversight Framework (Framework)
-An Oversight Framework is used to oversee a specific Activity.
-Its application is particularly useful in business models where the quality or accuracy of output is critical e.g., heavily regulated sectors, dangerous activities involving systems or outout that are detrimental to Staff or the Environment, etc. The concepts of the Framework follow the principles laid out under the Management Function called Controlling.
+An Oversight Framework is used to oversee a specific Activity or group of Activities.
+Its application is particularly useful in business models where quality or accuracy of output is critical e.g., heavily regulated sectors, dangerous Activities involving systems or output that are possibly detrimental to Staff or the Environment, etc. The concepts of the Framework follow the principles laid out under the Management Function Controlling.
 The Oversight Framework takes specific aspects of the Profile Tree and creates a cohesive structure around it.

-Key topics are:
+Key topics in the Oversight Framework are:
 - Rules
 - Processes
 - Resources